How Does Submerged Arc Welding (SAW) Works?

 Let’s Get Started!

-What is submerged arc welding (SAW)?
+What is Submerged Arc Welding (SAW)?

 Submerged arc welding is another type of arc welding process that uses a continuously fed consumable tubular electrode.
 It can be operated in the automatic or mechanized mode.
-It can also be operated on semi-automatic (hand-held) SAW guns with the delivery of pressurized or gravity flux fed.
-This process is not suitable for flat or horizontal filler welding positions the horizontal position has been done with a special arrangement in order to support the flux.
+It can also be operated on semi-automatic (hand-held) SAW guns with the delivery of pressurized or gravity-flux-fed.

-In this welding process, the arc zone and weld pool are protected from atmospheric contamination, due to the blanket of granular flux consisting of lime, silicon, manganese oxide, calcium fluoride, and some other compounds.
 The molten flux becomes conductive and creates a current between the electrodes and the base metal.
-The thick flux layer covers the metal completely, preventing sparks and spatters, and supporting the intense ultraviolet radiation and fumes that are part of the welding process.
+The thick flux layer covers the metal completely, preventing sparks and spatters and supporting the intense ultraviolet radiation and fumes that are part of the welding process.

 SAW was the first patent in the year 1935 and covered an electric arc beneath a bed of granulated flux.
 It was originally developed by Jones, Kennedy, and Rothermund.